 Webinar- Exploring Key Questions Around Sex Work (Dec.
 10th)

-We will be hosting a webinar exploring key questions and challenging common misconceptions around consent, violence, the law and stigma that arise in relation to sex work.
-This event will be informed by our years working as allies and by crucial input that sex workers have shared with us in facilitated inclusion and participation sessions.
-This webinar is a space to work together to better understand how to be supportive allies in ending violence against sex workers.
-We ask that all who attend the event do so in this spirit of support and solidarity.
-For more info and to book, please visit our Eventbrite page
+We hosted a webinar exploring key questions and challenging common misconceptions around consent, violence, the law and stigma that arise in relation to sex work.
+This event was informed by our years working as allies and by crucial input that sex workers have shared with us in facilitated inclusion and participation sessions.